Judiciary of Jersey: Jurats

 Jurats are unpaid lay people, aged 40 or more, elected through secret ballot by an electoral college of the Bailiff, the existing Jurats, the Connétables, the elected Members of the States, and advocates and solicitors of the Royal Court.
 Jurats hold office until the age of 72.
 The Court can call for the resignation of any Jurat who "is permanently unable to carry out the duties of the office", and if the Jurat refuses to resign, the Bailiff and five or more Jurats of the Royal Court can request an Order of Her Majesty in Council to enforce resignation.

 Magistrates

-The Bailiff also appoints, on the advice of a panel, a full-time salaried Magistrate and Assistant Magistrate and part-time locum Relief Magistrates.
+The Bailiff also appoints, on the advice of a panel, a full-time salaried Magistrate (originally known as the Juge d'Instruction) and Assistant Magistrate and part-time locum Relief Magistrates.
 The Magistrates can only be dismissed by an Order of Her Majesty in Council.
 In June 2008, a Magistrate-Designate, Ian Christmas, did not take up his post because he was being investigated for alleged fraud, which resulted in a conviction and a fifteen-month prison term.
 Subsequently, the Bailiff's Office asked the Ministry of Justice to arrange a disciplinary investigation because Ian Christmas could not be removed from office by the Bailiff.